mmbman/Katagiri/jewel-mirror-awareness.md

 #### Commentary:

 “Bright” in this case is a metaphor for the phenomenal world; when it is bright you can see everything clearly: book, table, and so forth.
 A world of distinction.
 And “at midnight” means darkness; but in Zen Buddhism darkness doesn’t mean dark.
 It means the truth, or ultimate principle.
 Because in darkness everything becomes equal.
-So midnight stands for utimate truth, ultimate nature, or theory.
+So midnight stands for ultimate truth, ultimate nature, or theory.

 So it is bright just at midnight.